jenkinsci/parameterized-trigger-plugin/CONTRIBUTING.md

 ## Background

-Plugin source code is hosted on https://github.com/jenkinsci/parameterized-trigger-plugin[GitHub].
+Plugin source code is hosted on [GitHub](https://github.com/jenkinsci/parameterized-trigger-plugin).
-New feature proposals and bug fix proposals should be submitted as https://help.github.com/articles/creating-a-pull-request[GitHub pull requests].
+New feature proposals and bug fix proposals should be submitted as [GitHub pull requests](https://help.github.com/articles/creating-a-pull-request).
-Your pull request will be evaluated by the https://ci.jenkins.io/job/Plugins/job/parameterized-trigger-plugin/[Jenkins job].
+Your pull request will be evaluated by the [Jenkins job](https://ci.jenkins.io/job/Plugins/job/parameterized-trigger-plugin/).

-Before submitting your change, please assure that you've added tests to verify your change.
+Before submitting your change, please assure that you've added tests which verify your change.

-Tests help us assure that we're delivering a reliable plugin, and that we've communicated our intent to other developers as executable descriptions of plugin behavior.
+## Code formatting

+Source code and pom file formatting is maintained by the `spotless` maven plugin.
+Before submitting a pull request, confirm the formatting is correct with:

+* `mvn spotless:apply`

 ## Building and Testing